pamasol/pamasol.github.io/README.md

 9. Now you can run hugo comands.
 Following commands are helpful:
     * `hugo help` gives you a command overview
     * `hugo server -D` runs a local server with drafts enabled.
-    * `hugo -D` builds static pages (not needed in this repo since done with GitHub actions)
+    * `hugo -D` builds static pages and puts into folder `docs`.
+Not needed in this repo since build and deployment realized with GitHub actions.

 ## Deployment